stanographer/vox-frontend-exercise/README.md

  2. Right now, the app is serverless.
 A real version of this app would obviously have a backend that serves up the data rather than a static, hard-coded file.

  3. Mobile compatibility.
 Right now, the app has rudimentary responsiveness.
 It is definitely harder to use on mobile than on the desktop version.
+Font and margin/padding scaling are handled via manually-set breakpoints such as ```lg:text-lg``` to indicate a larger font size on screens larger than 1024px (breakpoints are defined in the ```tailwind.config.js``` file).

  4. Badges indicating the story status are not placed correctly.
 Given the time constraint, this was something I left as a lower priority compared to getting the logic hooked up and working.